 - how science and health news might be ranked or recommended;

 - the priority of local news.

-Reflections from the panels will be published in the final quarter of the year.
+Reflections from these panels will be published later in the year.